Reginald042/AI-Sales-Support-Telegram-Chatbot/README.md

    - Product
    - Quantity

-7. Once all required information has been collected, the AI calls the **Order Tool**, which creates a new order and appends it to the Orders Google Sheet.
+7. Once all required information has been collected, the AI calls the **Order Tool**, which creates a new order and appends it to the Orders supabase SQL.

 8. The **IF Node** checks the AI Agent's output to determine whether an order was successfully created.

 9. If an order was created (**True** branch):
-   - The **Get Rows in Sheet** node retrieves the newly created order details.
+   - The **Get Many Rows ** node retrieves the newly created order details.
    - The **Edit Fields** node maps and formats the order information.
    - The **Gmail** node sends a structured order notification to the sales team for immediate follow-up.
    - The **Telegram** node sends an order confirmation message back to the customer.